sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### skip

-Skips a specified number of seconds from start of audio
+Skips a specified number of seconds from start of audio.

-The `skip` method accepts the number of seconds to jump as single argument
+The `skip` method accepts the number of seconds to jump as single argument.
 ```js
 WebAudio.getAudio('speech').skip(5)
 ```

 ### delay

-Set the delay on audio. audio starts playing after delay time
+Set the delay on audio.

-The `delay` method accepts the number of seconds of delay as single argument
+The `delay` method accepts the number of seconds of delay as single argument.

 ```js
 WebAudio.getAudio('speech').delay(5)
 ```

-###loop
+### loop

 Set the audio in loop mode.

-The `loop` method accepts the boolean value `true` or `false`
+The `loop` method accepts the boolean value `true` or `false`.
+The default value is `true`.

 ```js
 WebAudio.getAudio('speech').loop()